CatchZeng/CATLog/README.md

 - Colorizing debugger console output
 - Clickable links in your Xcode console, so you never wonder which class logged the message.
 - Remote log to mac client (debug without the data line)
+- Log review and email the log files

 ## Adding CATLog to your project